Did the Biblical authors use manipulation tactics to win over converts? If not, why is the church doing so today?

 With respects to the skeptic above, acts of manipulation and coercion aren’t too far off from what the modern church has repeatedly committed.
 A few examples I’ve personally experienced have been coercion to tithe, a misguided allure to earthly pleasures to convert, and a glamorizing of the Biblical text to make it sound inoffensive.

-The first common act of manipulation I’ve tackled elsewhere, the second one finds its place mostly among the youth.
+The first common act of manipulation I’ve tackled here, the second one finds its place mostly among the youth.
 As a younger person myself I completely understand the attraction to earthly pleasures.
 Good music, sports, crush pursuing, you know the deal.
-Honestly, I’d be hard pressed to find fault in any of these (just don’t run after every girl you see!), but I do have a problem with the allure of these things to draw in an audience.
+Honestly, I’d be hard pressed to find fault in any of these, but I do have a problem with the allure of these things to draw in an audience.
 The question is, are we saying that Christ isn’t enough?
 That the allure of Jesus is only for the old and mature?
 I’d wholeheartedly disagree with such a premise.

 Another common manipulative tactic (even if it’s unintentional) is avoiding or glamorizing parts of the Bible often seen as offensive or even disgusting.
 A quick example would be Malachi 2:3, which blatantly says,